 Step Three– Add bell pepper, olives, and spinach and stir for about 1 minute until the spinach is wilted.
 Turn the heat off.
 Stir in 1/2 cup marinara and 1/2 cup parmesan.

 Step Four– Add the remaining sauce to the bottom of the skillet or heavy pan.
 Set the zucchini shells in the pan.
 Mound the filling into the hollowed-out shells and nestle in a few dollops of ricotta on top of each one.
-Sprinkle with remaining parmesan cheese.
+Sprinkle with the remaining Parmesan cheese.

 Serve with lots of fresh basil leaves!